-Payment Changes for LAHIPP Claims
+Claims Payment for LAHIPP Recipients

-For recipients enrolled in LAHIPP, once the claim has been processed and paid by the primary carrier, LA Medicaid as of April 1, 2008, processes and pays the full patient responsibility (copay, coinsurance, and/or deductible) - regardless of Medicaid's allowed amount, billed charges, or TPL payment amount.
+For recipients enrolled in LAHIPP, once the claim has been processed and paid by the primary carrier, the Medicaid Program will process and pay the full patient responsibility (co- pay, coinsurance, and/or deductible) - regardless of Medicaid's allowed amount, billed charges, or TPL payment amount.
 However, recipients must follow the policies of the primary plan, and only in certain circumstances will Medicaid consider payment of claims that are denied by the primary payer.